 New issue: Oud Holland 133 (2020) 3/4

-With your support, our goal to publish more research on art of the long nineteenth century, as well as on topics related to the Southern Netherlands and Belgium, has come to fruition.
+With our readers' support, Oud Holland's goal to publish more research on the art of the long nineteenth century, as well as on topics related to the Southern Netherlands and Belgium, has come to fruition.
 With thanks to our guest editors Alison Hokanson and Edward H. Wouk, the current double issue is entirely devoted to the reception of fifteenth- and sixteenth-century art of the Low Countries in nineteenth-century art and art history.